cookinrelaxin/cookinrelaxin.github.io/research.md

         1. Where should we put the pie?
         2. On the table.
+        ≈ We should put the pie on the table.

 Even though the words “we should put the pie” are never spoken in 2, everyone understands them.
 A prominent hypothesis holds that such replies involve unpronounced syntactic structure, which allows us to recover the meaning of the elliptical expression.